 Train your upper back

 Charles Poliquin often said that you should do as many face-pulls as you do bench presses.
-I like to ad that you should do as much volume for your upper back as you do for your chest, or perhaps 25% more.
+I like to ad 25% more training volume for your upper back than for your chest.
 Your back muscles often need more work to get the same development (as your chest).
 You need the strength of your back muscles to stabilize the shoulder joints during presses, pushes, punches or throwing activities.

 Press from different angles